Poisson Centralisers and Polynomial Superintegrability for Magnetic Geodesic Flows on Reductive Homogeneous Spaces: Conclusion

 Another direction for future work is to examine quantum analogues of these superintegrable systems, investigating how the classical polynomial integrals correspond to commuting quantum operators (sometimes referred to as missing label operators in representation theory).
 These connections could enhance our comprehension of how symmetries, integrability, and algebraic geometry interplay in theoretical physics.

-In particular, we will systematically analyse, for each superintegrable system built from our Poisson projection chains, the symplectic foliation and the pullback behaviour of generic fibers along the canonical maps.
+On the other hand, in a more geometric context, we will systematically analyse, for each superintegrable system built from our Poisson projection chains, the symplectic foliation and the pullback behaviour of generic fibers along the canonical maps.
 Concretely, we will study the chain of Poisson morphisms $T^*M \xrightarrow{\ \pi_1\ } \mathrm{Spec}\,\mathcal{A}\xrightarrow{\ \pi_2\ } \mathrm{Spec}\,R_0$, describe the symplectic leaves in $\mathrm{Spec}\,\mathcal{A}$, and track how generic $\pi_2$-fibers pull back under $\pi_1$ to produce isotropic fibers in $T^*M$.
-This viewpoint clarifies how leaf dimensions and ranks vary between different choices of $\mathcal{A}$ and along chains of subgroups, which also provide the further geometric structures in the phase space via stratifications and reductions.
+This viewpoint clarifies how leaf dimensions and ranks vary between different choices of $\mathcal{A}$ and along chains of subgroups also provides further geometric structures in the phase space via stratifications and reductions \cite{sjamaar1991stratified}.